zakkarry/retraktarr/README.md

    - I suggest using `https://google.com` for your redirect URI.
 We will need to steal a parameter from the redirect to complete the OAuth2 process.
 3. After creating the application, click on it and you will see your `Client ID`, `Client Secret`, and an `Authorize` button.
 4. Click `Authorize`.
 Click `Yes`.
 You will be redirected to Google (or your URI) and in the URL bar you will see `?code=` followed by 64 alphanumeric characters. **Save this for now.
 This is your OAuth2 Authorization code.**
-5. You can now complete the OAuth2 process when you're ready using the `reTraktarr` script.
+5. You can now complete the OAuth2 process when you're ready using the `retraktarr` script.

-## Configuring reTraktarr
+## Configuring retraktarr

-`reTraktarr` uses a config file, named `config.conf` to get many of its settings.
+`retraktarr` uses a config file, named `config.conf` to get many of its settings.
 However, some of these can be overridden with the arguments you pass.
 You can run `python3 retraktarr.py` at any time to see the available options.

 To generate the config template, simply run `python3 retraktarr.py` in a directory without a `config.conf` file present.

 Open in your favorite text editor and complete the necessary details for your usage.

-If you've never run `reTraktarr` before, you will need to leave your `oauth2_token` and `oauth2_refresh` options blank and use the -oauth argument to complete the authorization process and automatically save your tokens.
+If you've never run `retraktarr` before, you will need to leave your `oauth2_token` and `oauth2_refresh` options blank and use the -oauth argument to complete the authorization process and automatically save your tokens.
 They will be automatically refreshed if a valid refresh token is available upon expiration.

 ## Usage (CLI)